Getting started with UWP app development on Xbox One

 Before you start

 Before you start you will need to do the following:

-- Set up a PC with Windows 10.
+Set up a PC with the latest version of Windows 10.

 Setting up your development PC

-Enable Developer Mode for your development PC (Settings / Update & security / For developers / Developer mode).
+Enable Developer Mode for your development PC (Settings / Update & Security / For developers / Use developer features / Developer mode).

 Now that your development PC is ready, you can watch this video or continue reading to see how to set up your Xbox One for development and create and deploy a UWP app to it.

 Activate Developer Mode on your Xbox One.
 Download the app, get the activation code, and then enter it into the Manage Xbox One consoles page in your Dev Center account.
 For more information, see Xbox One Developer Mode activation.

 Open the Dev Mode Activation app and select Switch and restart.
 Congratulations, you now have an Xbox One in Developer Mode!